 Context

-Many of our amenity grasslands such as sports pitches, parks and other green spaces need to be managed to suit the needs of residents.
-However, there are many opportunities for these areas to also provide valuable habitat for wildlife: these managed grasslands provide a huge potential resource for nature recovery.
-Havant Borough Council is investigating how managed grasslands in the borough can be used to boost biodiversity.
+Many of our amenity grasslands such as sports pitches, parks and other green spaces need to be managed to suit the needs of users.
+Road verges also need to be managed for safety reasons.
+However, there are many opportunities for other grassland areas to provide valuable habitat for wildlife: these sites provide a huge potential resource for helping nature recovery.
+Havant Borough Council is investigating how managed grasslands in the borough can be used to boost biodiversity and improve our local green spaces.

 Most council-owned or managed amenity grasslands offer little value for wildlife.
-Regular cutting during the flowering season and increasing soil fertility from uncollected clippings reduces plant species diversity and wildlife value.
-Many grasslands in the borough have no or very little wildlife value.
+Regular cutting during the flowering season removes wildflowers and the life they support, and increasing soil fertility from uncollected clippings reduces plant species diversity and wildlife value.

 What is the council doing?

-There is a need to help nature recovery in the Havant borough: this is clear message from residents and the council is determined to play its part.
-Changing the way we manage some of our grassland areas will help to encourage biodiversity, providing valuable habitat for wildlife and helping the council to meet its legal obligations to protect and encourage biodiversity.
+There is a need to help nature recovery in Havant borough: this is clear message from residents, the council is legally obliged to protect and enhance biodiversity, and we are determined to play our part.
+Changing how we manage some of our grassland areas will help to encourage biodiversity, providing valuable habitat for wildlife and allowing residents to interact with nature where they live, work and play.

-Following a trial in 2024, the council is continuing and expanding its relaxed mowing sites in 2025.
+Following a trial in 2024 and 2025, the council is continuing and expanding its relaxed mowing sites to a total of 24 in 2026.

 The concept